oasis-tcs/idpf-specification/idpf_specification.md

 7. A driver will do the Initialization of the Device PHC.
 Depending on the CPU complex trust level this capability may or may not be given to the driver instance by the Device Control.
 The opcode used for setting of the Device clock indirectly is VIRTCHNL2_OP_PTP_SET_DEVICE_CLK_TIME.
 8. If the access is a direct access for setting the clock, then the Driver may have to adjust both the Device PHC clock as well as the Phy clock if the the Device PHC and Phy clock are not automatically synchornized.
 If done over mailbox the Device Control needs to do the same.
 9. At this point the driver registers a PTP clock device with the SW stack for PTP runtime callbacks.
-10. A driver may also configure a separate dedicated mailbox (secondary mailbox) for doing the indirect access such as for Tx Timestamping, adjusting the Device PHC etc. The way the Device control indicates to the driver to use a dedicated secondary mailbox or not is again through the PTP capability negotiation data structures setting the flag (secondary_mbx) for driver to do the right setup.
-After the initial capability exchange over the default mailbox, if the Device Control suggests using a secondary mailbox, the driver sets up a secondary mailbox using the default mailbox and then switches to use secondary mailbox for any PTP related operations.
+10. A driver may also configure a separate dedicated mailbox(secondary mailbox) for doing the indirect access to enable features such as Tx Timestamping, adjusting the Device PHC etc. The CP indicates to the driver to use a dedicated secondary mailbox or not through the PTP capability negotiation data structure by setting the mbx_q_index field.
+After the initial capability exchange over the default mailbox, if the CP suggests using a secondary mailbox, the driver sets up a secondary mailbox using the default mailbox and then switches to use secondary mailbox for any PTP related operations.
+If CP supports allocation of PF/VF secondary MBXs dedicated for PTP, mbx_q_index will hold a non-zero value.
+If mbx_q_index is non-zero, driver should follow these steps to allocate and use secondary MBX queue for PTP.
+    - Reserve one additional vector for the secondary mailbox from the global vectors alocated using ALLOC_VECTORS.
+    - Send ADD_QUEUES request to CP to allocate new PF/VF MBX TX and RX queues meant for PTP handling.
+The driver should pass mbx_q_index received in the PTP_GET_CAPS response as mbx_q_index and vport id as 0xffff.
+    - Send CONFIG_TX_QUEUES to configure the secondary mailbox TX queue returned in the ADD_QUEUES response.
+    - Send CONFIG_RX_QUEUES to configure the secondary mailbox RX queue returned in the ADD_QUEUES response.
+    - Send ENABLE_QUEUES to enable the secondary mailbox TX and RX queues.
+    - Send MAP_QUEUE_VECTOR to map the secondary mailbox RX queue with the vector reserved for the secondary mailbox.
+    - All the Runtime flows for PTP are sent and received over this secondary mailbox.

 #### Runtime Flows
 Runtime flows are triggered by the stack and are dependent on what the system and the CPU Complex is being used for.
 If a system and the CPU Complex is used for Tenant hosting it may only have the Cross timestamping runtime flow.
 Whereas if a system and the CPU complex attached to the Device is used for Infrastructure SW hosting then it may be used for adjusting the Device PHC directly or indirectly.